olderdissen/pdf-api/README.md

 # pdf-api

-newer project to create pdf-file like pdf-lib but without restrictions. see **pdf-api-test.php** for a working example.
+newer project to create pdf-file like pdf-lib-lite but without restrictions. see **pdf-api-test.php** for a working example.

-this project follows a different strategy of collecting and storing data. resources are stored inside an array. each element is accessible and changeable at any time.
+this newer project follows a different strategy of collecting and storing data than the older project described below. resources are stored inside a single array for easier access. each element is accessible and changeable at any time.

 supported filters